GuiLeme/bigbluebutton-html-plugin-sdk/README.md

 - user-status:
   - setAwayStatus: this function will set the away status of the user to a certain status;
 - captions:
-  - setDisplayAudioCaptions: This function will set the track of transcripted audio to be displayed;
+  - setDisplayAudioCaptions: This function will set the track of transcripted audio to be displayed or disable it;

 See usage ahead: